 Whether the Information Commissions are hearing an appeal or a complaint, they have the same investigative and decision-making powers (see pages 31-34 in relation to appeals to Information Commissions for details).
-In summary, the Information Commissions have broad investigative powers because they have the same powers as a civil court.73 The RTI Act currently contains no time limit for disposal of appeals by the Information Commission.
-If, after investigating the complaint, the Information Commission decides that your complaint is justified, the Information Commission has very broad and binding powers to require the public authority or official concerned to take any and all steps to comply with the RTI Act.
-For example, by ordering release of the information you requested, appointing PIOs to receive and process applications or providing better proactive disclosure.
-The Information Commission can also require the public authority to compensate you for any loss or detriment you may have suffered and they can impose a penalty on non-compliant officials.74 Alternatively, if the Information Commission finds that your complaint was not justified, it can reject your application.
-In such a case, you can appeal to the State High Court or the Supreme Court of India.
+In summary, the Information Commissions have broad investigative powers because they have the same powers as a civil court.
+73 The RTI Act currently contains no time limit for disposal of appeals by the Information Commission.
+If after inquiring into the second appeal, the Information Commission decides that your plea is justified, it may issue binding orders requiring the public authority to take necessary steps to redress your grievance.
+The Information Commission has very broad powers to compel the public authority to comply with the provisions of the Act, for example, by ordering release of the information you requested, appointing PIOs to receive and process RTI applications or directing that more categories of information be disclosed proactively.
+The Information Commission can also require the public authority to compensate you for any loss or detriment suffered because of rejection of the request for information and can impose a penalty on non-compliant officials.
+Alternatively, if the Information Commission finds that your second appeal or complaint is not justified it can reject it.
+In such a case you may file a writ petition before the concerned High Court seeking judicial review of that decision.